GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Hidden contract:** An unspoken expectation that care, usefulness, emotional availability, and reliability will eventually be recognized as romantic worth.
 This is a descriptive risk pattern, not proof that Ryan consciously manipulated Nienke or that Nienke knowingly exploited him.

+**Mixed signals:** A pattern of behavior that can reasonably be interpreted in more than one relational category, such as close friendship, flirtation, dependency, or romantic possibility.
+Mixed signals can exist without intentional deception; intent must be established separately.

 **Romantic evaluation/cooling:** A reduction in effort after a possible romantic future appears unlikely.
 In this file, the concept helps explain why Ryan may have pulled back from Nienke specifically without treating low mood, work stress, or seasonal depression as false.

 **Pursuit-withdrawal loop:** A mismatch where one person responds to distance by seeking more connection, while the other responds to increased connection by withdrawing further.
 Nienke and Ryan's January-February pattern resembles this behavioral loop, but this is not a clinical diagnosis of either person.